-During the year ended 31 March 2012, the directors carried out an assessment of the recoverable amount of the club memberships and licences.
-Based on their review, no impairment losses on club membership (2011: HK\$Nil) and no reversal of impairment (2011: an impairment of HK\$1,697,000) on licences were recognised during the year.
-The estimates of recoverable amount of club memberships were based on recent observable market prices, while the estimates of recoverable amount of licenses were based on the value in use where the directors assessed that these assets are unable to generate positive cash flows to the group.
+During the year ended 31 March 2013, the directors carried out an assessment of the recoverable amount of the club memberships.
+Based on their review, no impairment losses on club membership (2012: HK\$NiI) were recognised during the year.
+The estimates of recoverable amount of club memberships were based on recent observable market prices.